richjoslin/rivety/README.md

 - Module Generator
 - CRUD-ifier - introspects a database table and automatically creates a model and forms to manage the data in that table (similar to Rails scaffolding).

-# WARNING

-Rivety has been dialed back to pre-alpha while I rework a few things.
-It's not yet fully ready for prime-time.